SovereignCloudStack/standards/Standards/scs-0115-v1-default-rules-for-security-groups.md

 And it is arguable to have a more strict standard for default rules for the default Security Group than for the custom Security Groups.
 Because the latter ones are not automatically applied to a VM but are always edited by the users to apply to their requirements.

-The allowlisting concept of Security Group rules makes it hard to allow traffic with an exception of certain ports.
+The allowlisting concept of Security Group rules makes it hard to allow traffic with an exception to certain ports.
 It would be possible to just define many rules to achieve what a blocklist would achieve.
-But having many rules may confuse users and they may not disable unnecessary default rules in their SGs.
+But having many rules may confuse users, and they may not disable unnecessary default rules in their SGs.

 ## Standard